Rosalia Zemlyachka: Biography

 Zemlyachka was a delegate to the Second Congress of the RSDLP, which convened in Brussels in July 1903, but she was arrested by the Belgian police and deported.
 When the RSDLP split into factions, she joined the Bolsheviks.
-She continued to support Lenin when he appeared to be losing control of Bolsheviks, who wanted to bring about a reconciliation of the factions of the RSDLP.
+She continued to support Lenin when he appeared to be losing control of the Bolsheviks, who wanted to bring about a reconciliation of the factions of the RSDLP.
 In July 1904, she travelled to Geneva for the conference of hard line Bolsheviks who formed the 'Bureau of Majority Committees', the forerunner of the Central Committee of the Communist Party of the Soviet Union, to which she was elected, under the name 'Demon', on Lenin's recommendation.
 Afterwards she returned to Russia to build the Bolshevik organisation, visiting St Petersburg, Georgia, and Baku.

 In December 1905, she was in Moscow at the time of the Moscow uprising.
 After its failure, she insisted on a purge of the Moscow Bolshevik organisation.
 She was arrested in 1906, but escaped from a police station.
 She was arrested several times, and in October 1907 was imprisoned in the Lithuania Castle in St Petersburg.
 After her release in 1909, she was briefly the secretary of the Bolshevik organisation in Baku, before emigrating.
 She returned to Russia illegally in 1914, and took charge of illegal transport across the Finnish border.
 In 1915-16 she was the secretary of the Moscow party organisation.

 After the February Revolution, Zemlyachka was appointed the secretary of the Moscow party committee.
 During the Bolshevik Revolution, she directed the armed uprising in the Rogozhsk-Simonovsky district of Moscow.
 In 1918, she supported the 'Left Communists', who opposed the signing of the Treaty of Brest-Litovsk.
-During the Russian Civil War, when she served as a military commissar on the southern front, she supported the 'military opposition', who objected to the deployment of former officers of the Russian Imperial Army.
+During the Russian Civil War, when she served as a military commissar on the southern front, she supported the 'military opposition', who objected to the deployment of former officers of the Imperial Russian Army.